Is claw chewing in cats normal?

 - If space and finances permit, build a cat enclosure so your cat can enjoy the outdoors in safety.

 In some cases, your veterinarian may recommend anti-anxiety medications to help your cat, these can be used in conjunction with behaviour modification.
-There are two types of medication which can be used to treat OCD behaviour in cats SSRI’s and TCA’s.
+There are two types of medication that can be used to treat OCD behaviour in cats SSRI’s and TCA’s.

 - SSRI (Selective serotonin reuptake inhibitors) – Fluoxetine (Reconcile® or Prozac®), paroxetine (Paxil®) and sertraline (Zoloft®)